Matching that, the years since 2006 have hardwired us into believing that we are made solely to be looked at.

 That nothing is as important as hijacking public gaze and feeding off the social rewards and viewership attachment that follows.

-The tyranny of which has cemented certain ideas into existence that have always been there but corporeally denied; that the 'perfect woman' is a fictional figment of digital enhancement to sell movies and flog eyeliners or shine a light on what body-type is in vogue at that time.
+The tyranny of which has cemented certain ideas into existence that have always been there but corporeally denied; that the 'perfect woman' is a fictional figment of digital enhancement to sell movies, market eyeliners or shine a light on what body-type is en vogue at that time.

 The obligation to obey the anatomic status quo in a rushed fashion is a tango danced by most, partially fuelled by comparison.

-It is exactly this self-optimisation-based lust that has lead us to believe that hot = the only thing that matters and nice = secondary.
+It is exactly this self-optimisation-based lust that leads us to believe that decency is secondary, far outweighed by the importance of outer beauty.

 My life, like many others my age and younger, has been structured by the growth of the internet; back in the years when it appeared innocent, and now perhaps even more so.